wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

     like this: <span style='background-color:#ffffe8'>[1 xyz]</span>
   * Individual high-frequency (1000+) tokens are bold and in blue, like this: <span style='color:blue'>**[1000 xyz]**</span>
-* "Unexpected" collisions or splits are listed under **Bad Collisions?** and **Bad Splits?** What is expected or unexpected depends largely on the language and folding options selected.
-  * Again, individual high-frequency (1000+) tokens are bold and in blue.

 <a name="FoldingLanguages_1"></a>
 #### Folding & Languages  <small>[ [TOC](#TOC) ]</small>